COVID In Colorado: Weld RE-4 School District To Change Mask Rule

 The district said there would be exceptions made to their recommended mask status.

-The district said any school that has a five percent positivity rate among students and staff will be required to enter a 14 day masking mandate.
-That two week period can be shortened if the positivity rates decreases below five percent.
+The district said any school that has a five percent positivity rate among students and staff will be required to enter a 14-day masking mandate.
+That two-week period can be shortened if the positivity rates decreases below 5%.

 The district will continue to follow federal law by requiring masks on busses.
 Also masking may be required to accommodate ADA laws.